 3. Take completed change of status petition to your home department chair or faculty graduate advisor (not the GPA staff advisor) for approval and signature.

-4. Email Professor Jullien to setup a time to meet with her.
-She will then approve/deny and sign the petition as the Interdisciplinary Emphasis Advisor.
+4. Email Professor Mazanec or Tursi to setup a time to meet.
+They will then approve/deny and sign the petition as the Interdisciplinary Emphasis Advisor.

 5. International Students using a non-immigrant visa also need approval and a signature from the Office of International Students and Scholars (OISS) representative.